Call for Applications | Media Literacy Incubator | Dublin, 30 July 2026 [Deadline Passed]

 Is liberal democracy under existential threat in the age of post-truth politics?
 In recent years, what feels true has too often outweighed what is true.
 Emotions and personal beliefs have been replacing facts, eroding trust in liberal democracy and its institutions.
 The Horizon-Europe funded “RECLAIM – Reclaiming Liberal Democracy in the Postfactual Age” project has […]

-Europa Club Wien: “EU-USA: Make of break?
-The futureof the transatlantic relationship” | 2 June [German language event]
+Europa Club Wien: “EU-USA: Make or break?
+The future of the transatlantic relationship” | 2 June [German language event]

 The transatlantic relationship between the US and Europe is not what it used to be.
 Assessments of the rules-based world order, security and trade issues and democratic values are diverging.
 Ambivalent signals from Washington are forcing Europe to stand on its own two feet, to rethink, to free itself from dependencies.
 How resolutely is Europe […]